The Link Between Oral Health & Mental Health

 Problematic teeth and gums can make it hard for you to feel good about yourself.
 Of course, the idea of what constitutes beauty is subjective.

-Damaged, chipped teeth, decay and bad breath are some ways poor dental health that can impact one’s mental health, affecting their self-esteem and confidence.
+Damaged, chipped teeth, decay and bad breath are some ways poor dental health can impact one’s mental health, affecting self-esteem and confidence.

-Studies revealed that having a smile you’re confident with can improve your work, social life and your overall happiness.
+Studies revealed that having a confident smile can improve your work, social life and overall happiness.

 Healthy Mind, Healthy Teeth